Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 - Dedicated streaming-optimized servers per platform

-- NoSpy servers for extra privacy (housed in Romania, outside 14 Eyes)
+- NoSpy servers for extra privacy (based in Romania, outside 14 Eyes)

 - 7 simultaneous connections